Nynuphar/IDEAL-doc/docs/source/index.rst

 Study overview after patient import and IDEAL linkage
 *********************************************************

-This area explains how to inspect the linkage after importing study patients.
+This area explains how to inspect the linkage after importing study patients and manage manual addition of patients to a study.

 .. toctree::
    :maxdepth: 1